Greenwich Village Artists: A Two-Part, Self-Guided Walking Tour

 - 17 West Eighth Street was where the Eighth Street Bookshop moved from its original location across the street at 32 West Eighth Street.
 Its patrons included Edward Albee, Susan Sontag, Irving Howe, Joseph Campbell, Albert Murray Joseph Mitchell, Richard Howard, and Alger Hiss.
 Literary Scholar Bill Reeds notes, “Nearly every time you turned around at Eighth Street found you rubbing literary stardust out of your eyes.”
 As poet Jonathan Williams wrote in his 2001 “Eulogy for Ted Wilentz,” the bookshop’s owner, “One minute: Pee Wee Russell, the next Geraldine Page, the next Edward Dahlberg, the next e.e. cummings.”
 In 1964, Bob Dylan was introduced to Allen Ginsberg here.

-- 20 West Eighth Street (on the north side) housed the studio of sculptor Gaston Lachaise between 1924 and 1926.
-Here he painted portraits of Georgia O’Keeffe and her husband, Alfred Stieglitz, among other works.
+- 20 West Eighth Street (on the south side) housed the studio of sculptor Gaston Lachaise between 1924 and 1926/27.
+Here he sculpted portraits of Georgia O’Keeffe and her husband, Alfred Stieglitz, among other works.
 In 1935, Lachaise was the first living artist to be given a retrospective at the Museum of Modern Art.

 Look across the street but do not cross.